samvera-deprecated/jettywrapper/README.md

 gem 'thread-safe'
 ```

-If the gems are not installed preemptively, running `rails generate hydra:install` barfs during the `generate blacklight:install` phase with errors about gems not being found.
+ * If the gems are not installed preemptively, running `rails generate hydra:install` barfs during the `generate blacklight:install` phase with errors about gems not being found.

-On Jruby, you cannot re-run `rails g hydra:install`.
+ * On Jruby, you cannot re-run `rails g hydra:install`.
 The file conflict resolution will hang indefinitely as it's relying on Open3.
 Using c ruby as a viable rescue for this scenario.

-Errors about "Could not find gem 'bundler'" can be ignored so long as you have already installed the gems that the call to bundle install from the generator would have installed.
+ * Errors during rails generate about "Could not find gem 'bundler'" can be ignored so long as you have already installed the gems that the call to bundle install from the generator would have installed.
 It appears that this is a result of Bundle.with_clean_env being called from within a second tier Bundle environment (ENV -> Bundle -> Bundle).

-## Dive into Hydra idiosyncracies